12 Top-Rated Attractions & Things to Do in Naples, Florida

-10. Golisano Children's Museum of Naples
+11. Golisano Children's Museum of Naples

-Golisano Children's Museum of Naples provides a fun and stimulating day out for young and old.
+Golisano Children's Museum of Naples provides a fun and stimulating day out for the young and old.
 Kids will love the 18 exhibits, including Adopt-a-Pet, Dinosaur Train, Journey through the Everglades, Mother Nature's House, World Cafe, and Build It!.

-11. Corkscrew Swamp Sanctuary
+12. Corkscrew Swamp Sanctuary